Failure of famous functional inequalities on Finsler manifolds: the influence of $S$-curvature: Introduction

 The paper is organized as follows.
 Section \ref{prelimain} is devoted to preliminaries on Finsler geometry together with some results about volume comparison.
 In Section \ref{Sobolevsapce}, we provide some immediate properties of Sobolev spaces over irreversible Finsler manifolds.
 Here, we also establish an approximation result which will be useful in our main results.
-The proof of our main Theorem \ref{mainThm1} is given in Section \ref{influeofS1}, while the proof of Theorem \ref{reversibinfite} is presented in Section \ref{infactlue2}.
+The proof of our main Theorem \ref{mainThm1} is given in Section \ref{influeofS1}, while the proofs of Theorems \ref{reversibinfite} and \ref{Spositivenoncom} are presented in Section \ref{infactlue2}.
 Section \ref{sectionFunk} is devoted to the study of Funk metric spaces, by providing examples and counterexamples supporting the sharpness of our main results.